 No. For the first seven days that an employee is unwell they do not need to provide proof of sickness.
 After this, if you have coronavirus symptoms or have been advised to stay home, you can get an ‘isolation note’ by visiting NHS 111 online.

 What support is available for the self-employed or those on zero-hour contracts who need to take time off?

 If you are self-employed or earn below the Lower Earnings Limit (£118 per week), you will not be entitled to SSP.
 If you have symptoms or are unable to work, you will be able to make a claim for Universal Credit or Employment Support Allowance more easily as the minimum income restrictions will be temporarily relaxed.

-The House of Commons has, in the last couple of days, proposed Statutory Self-Employment Pay.
+Back in March, the House of Commons proposed Statutory Self-Employment Pay.
 If accepted, self-employed workers can receive 80% of their monthly net earnings, averaged over the last three years or £2,917 per month, whichever is the lower.

 If an employee has returned to work from self-isolation and they are still coughing, should they be sent home?

 No, if an employee has followed medical and government advice and self-isolated, they can return to work.
 A cough might seem unsettling for others, however, it may persist for a few weeks and they are not contagious.

 Do all employees need to work from home?

 The current guidance in England is that you may only leave your home for work if you cannot reasonably work from home.
 Where people cannot do so, i.e. healthcare workers, those in the construction industry, they should continue to travel to work/attend their workplace.